BryanKCodes/tp/docs/UserGuide.md

 ### Manually creating a team: `makeGroup`

-Creates a new team with the specified players.
+Creates a new team with the specified players by their index numbers.

 **Format:**
-`makeGroup n/PLAYER_1 n/PLAYER_2 n/PLAYER_3 n/PLAYER_4 n/PLAYER_5`
+`makeGroup INDEX_1 INDEX_2 INDEX_3 INDEX_4 INDEX_5`

 <box type="info" seamless>

 **Rules & Notes:**
-- Each player must **already exist** in the player list.
+- Each index must refer to a player in the **currently displayed** player list.
 - Players **cannot already belong** to another team.
 - All five players must have **unique roles** (no duplicates).
-- Name field is **case-sensitive!**
+- All five players must have **unique champions** (no duplicates).
+- Exactly 5 index numbers must be provided.
+- Index numbers must not be duplicated.
-- If any player is invalid or unavailable, the command will fail with a clear error message.
+- If any index is invalid or player is unavailable, the command will fail with a clear error message.

 </box>

 **Examples:**
-- `makeGroup n/Faker n/Oner n/Zeus n/Gumayusi n/Keria`
+- `makeGroup 1 2 3 4 5`
-  Creates a new team with those five members.
+  Creates a new team with the 1st, 2nd, 3rd, 4th, and 5th players from the currently displayed list.

-### Listing all teams: `listteam`

-Shows a list of all teams in SummonersBook.

-**Format:** `listteam`
+- `makeGroup 10 11 12 13 14`
+  Creates a team with players at indices 10-14.

+---

-### Viewing team details: `viewteam`
+### 👁️ Viewing team details : `viewTeam`

-Displays detailed information about a team in a popup window, including member roster, win/loss record, and a visual pie chart showing the team's win ratio.
+Opens a detailed window showing comprehensive information about a team, including all members and team statistics.

 **Format:**
-`viewteam INDEX`
+`viewTeam INDEX`

-**Notes:**
+#### Notes
-* `INDEX` refers to the team number shown in the current displayed team list.
+* `INDEX` refers to the number shown in the displayed team list.
 Must be a positive integer (1, 2, 3…).
-* The window displays:
+* The window displays team member details and win/loss record.
-    - Team name (e.g., "Team 1")
-    - All players in the team with their roles
-    - Win/Loss record
-    - Pie chart visualizing win ratio
-* Statistics automatically update when you use `win` or `lose` commands.

-**Examples:**
+#### Examples
-* `viewteam 1`
+* `viewTeam 1`
-  Opens Team 1's detailed overview with pie chart.

-* `viewteam 3`
-  Opens Team 3's statistics window.
+  Opens a detailed window for the 1st team in the list.

+---

-### Recording a team win: `win`
+### 🏆 Recording a team win : `win`

-Updates a team's record by adding one win.
-Useful after a scrimmage or tournament game to keep performance stats accurate.
+Records a win for a team, updating both the team's record and all team members' individual records.

 **Format:**
-`win TEAM_INDEX`
+`win INDEX`

-**Notes:**
+#### Notes
-* `TEAM_INDEX` refers to the team number shown in the current displayed team list.
+* `INDEX` refers to the number shown in the displayed team list.
 Must be a positive integer (1, 2, 3…).
-* The team's total wins increase by 1 automatically.
-* Team performance charts (in `viewteam`) will reflect updated win/loss ratios.

-**Examples:**
-* `win 2`
-  Adds one win to Team 2's record.
+* Both the team and all its members will have their win count incremented.

+#### Examples
 * `win 1`
-  Adds one win to Team 1's record.
+  Records a win for the 1st team in the list.

+---

-### Recording a team loss: `lose`
+### 💔 Recording a team loss : `lose`

-Records a loss for the specified team.
-Helps maintain accurate win/loss tracking and pie chart statistics in the team overview.
+Records a loss for a team, updating both the team's record and all team members' individual records.

 **Format:**
-`lose TEAM_INDEX`
+`lose INDEX`

-**Notes:**
+#### Notes
-* `TEAM_INDEX` refers to the team number shown in the current displayed team list.
+* `INDEX` refers to the number shown in the displayed team list.
 Must be a positive integer (1, 2, 3…).
-* The team's total losses increase by 1 automatically.
-* Team statistics in `viewteam` will update to reflect the new record.

-**Examples:**
+* Both the team and all its members will have their loss count incremented.

+#### Examples
 * `lose 2`
-  Adds one loss to Team 2's record.

-* `lose 3`
-  Adds one loss to Team 3's record.
+  Records a loss for the 2nd team in the list.

 ### Disbanding teams: `ungroup`